 You can also make a day of it and park in the Valley of Rocks and walk the South West Coast Path to Lynton and Lynmouth.

-The cliff railway is usually open daily.
+The cliff railway is usually open daily from February half term and closes for winter maintenance.

-At time of publishing it was closed for winter maintenance until February 2022.
 Check the website for the latest updates about reopening.

 Is Lynton and Lynmouth Cliff Railway dog-friendly?